Chapter Two

 It was a different life.
 A strange life… Without Uncle Peter.

 Absentmindedly, Fable pulled out her mom’s old necklace from under her t-shirt, rubbing the gleaming stone in the center.
-It was a beautiful sparking green and purple gemstone delicately wrapped with silver wire.
-Her mother had given it to her shortly after they lost Peter, telling her that Peter had given the necklace to Mary when she was little.
-Fable treasured it and wore it everywhere.
-The idea that she might lose it if they had to make a quick exit filled her with a sick feeling, so she kept it on, even at night.
-Sometimes, she even wore it under her t-shirt, keeping its shining brilliance hidden from the world.
+It was a beautiful sparkling green and purple gemstone delicately wrapped with silver wire.
+Her mother had given it to her shortly after they lost Peter, telling her that Peter had given the necklace to her when she was little.
+“He would love that you have it,” her mother had said.

-“Hey Bug,” her dad said cheerfully from the front seat.
+“Hey, Bug,” her dad said cheerfully from the front seat.

 “Get me some cookies—how do you call them?”